beave/sagan/doc/source/configuration.rst

      # For exampe, if one Sagan instance is monitoring "Linux" logs & another is
      # monitoring "Windows" logs, Sagan can communicate between the two Sagan
      # processes using these memory mapped files.
 A "xbit" that is "set" by the
-     # "Linux" process accessable and "known" to the Windows instance.
+     # "Linux" process accessible and "known" to the Windows instance.

      # The storage is pre-allocated when the memory mapped files are created
      # The values can be increased/decreased by altering the $MMAP_DEFAULT
      # variable.
-10,000 entires is the system default.
+10,000 entries is the system default.

      mmap-ipc: